 Open-cell foam widens when applied, stopping cracks and other spaces that are hard to get to.
-It’s best for stopping air but isn’t fully waterproof.
+It’s best for stopping air but isn’t completely waterproof.

 Both types of spray foam insulation may even help dampen noise.

-Loose fill insulation is blown in through special machinery, while batt insulation is rolls that can be trimmed to fit.
-Insulating material can involve fiberglass, cellulose, mineral wool and cotton.
+Loose fill insulation is blown in through special machinery, while batt insulation is rolls that can be cut to fit.
+Insulating material can contain fiberglass, cellulose, mineral wool and cotton.

-Coastal Service Experts can help you determine what kind of insulation is best for the climate in Savannah and your home’s needs.
-Our insulation installers offer a full range of outstanding insulation services backed by a 100% Satisfaction Guarantee* for a year.
+Coastal Service Experts can help you determine what type of attic insulation is best for the climate in Savannah and your home’s needs.
+Our attic insulation installers offer a full range of outstanding insulation services backed by a 100% Satisfaction Guarantee* for a year.